William Shockley (actor)

-William Shockley (born September 17, 1963) is an American actor and musician.
+William Shockley (born September 17, 1963) is an American actor, musician, and director.

 He was born in Lawrence, Kansas.
 He graduated from Texas Tech University with a degree in political science.
 He has appeared mainly in TV series; he is best known for his role as Hank Lawson on Dr. Quinn, Medicine Woman.
+He wrote and directed the 2025 American western thriller film Long Shadows.